 Seminyak is a haven for foodies and one post about its diverse and unique dining scene surely doesn’t do it justice.
 That’s why, I’ll be taking you on an all-inclusive tour of the must-visit spots and original beach bars where you can watch magical sunsets like these…

 Ku De Ta Bali isn’t my kind of place to be honest.
-I visited the popular venue just before sunset and I thought for a second that I was back in Dubai at some expat hangout like Barasti!
+When attending just before sunset it felt like being back in Dubai: some expat hangout like Barasti!
 There were a lot of groups and couples drinking by the pool.
 They were waiting for the sunset to take pictures with their phones or professional cameras.
 The vibes were the opposite of classy and sophisticated.
 You could say the Japanese restaurant/bar attracted a touristy crowd and has become very mainstream.

 If you’re looking for a laid-back rooftop bar with live music and decent Asian dishes, then you should check out MoonLite Kitchen and Bar at Anantara Seminyak.
 I decided to go there after I visited another spot which had very cheap and tacky vibes.

 Luckily, the concierge guy at the hotel where I was staying told me about this place when I was asking about directions for my original spot.
 The venue has two separate sections: a restaurant one and a bar area.
 The seating at the bar is very formal.
 I felt awkward sitting at a table by myself since this was more of a lounge.
 The food and drinks were excellent and the live cover band were good as well.
 I had a lovely evening at MoonLite Kitchen and Bar and I would definitely consider going back when in Seminyak.